whamcloud/Online-Help/docs/Install_Guide/ig_ch_02_introduction.md

-In addition to the specification presented next, please contact your Intel® technical support representative for the latest information regarding the configuration and interconnect requirements to achieve the maximum benefits of an HA file system managed by Intel® EE for Lustre\* software.
+In addition to the specification presented next, please contact your Intel® technical support representative for the latest information regarding the configuration and interconnect requirements to achieve the maximum benefits of an HA file system managed by Manager for Lustre\* software.

 What is Manager for Lustre\* Software?